Hennick History, Family Crest & Coats of Arms

 The surname Hennick was first found in Sussex where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1296 when Walter de Hunniwick held estates in that shire.

-Important Dates for the Hennick family
+Early History of the Hennick family

 This web page shows only a small excerpt of our Hennick research.
 Another 79 words (6 lines of text) covering the years 1307, 1455, and 1487 are included under the topic Early Hennick History in all our PDF Extended History products and printed products wherever possible.